-- Students must complete a minimum of 30 credit hours in courses at the 300-400 (junior-senior) level. - Students are expected to complete the requirements for their undergraduate degree within eight years of admission to Indiana University.
+- Students must complete a minimum of 30 credit hours in courses at the 300-400 (junior-senior) level. - Students must complete at least 12 credit hours of course work in the major field of study on the Bloomington campus. - Students are expected to complete the requirements for their undergraduate degree within eight years of admission to Indiana University.
 Students are allowed to continue beyond this time period only at the discretion of the Student Services office. - Courses that fulfill the requirements for a specialization area may also meet the general education distribution requirements. - Specialization area courses cannot count as computer science core courses, required math courses or computer science elective courses. - If specialization area courses are equivalent to computer science major course requirements, students should substitute an alternate course.

-SolC Degree and Major Requirements
+SoIC Degree and Major Requirements